rmrresearch/GhostFragment/docs/source/developer/design/input_driver.rst

 .. _gf_overlap:

 Overlap
    We assume that the sub-systems we are working with are non-disjoint.
-We also note that many BSSE methods need to track which sub-systems contributed to an overlap in order to work out what the basis set should be for that overlap.
-Thus the process of working out overlaps must be tied to the exact approximation being made.
+It is necessary to determine the overlaps of the sub-systems and correct for them.

 *******************
 Input Driver Design